 While the nosegay bouquet focuses on greenery, the posy highlights the flowers.
 This bouquet is small enough to hold in your hand and is one of the most popular choices for brides.

-Posy bouquets feature a round shape and are traditionally wrapped in ribbon.
-One plus is that they are easy for the bride to carry throughout the day since it’s smaller in shape.
+Posy bouquets are round and traditionally wrapped in ribbon.
+One plus is that they are easy for the bride to carry throughout the day because they are smaller.

 5. Round Wedding Bouquet